Benefit Entitlement (Restriction) Bill

 Government Spending

-The bill is expected to reduce government spending on benefits paid to EU/EEA citizens.
-Precise figures are not provided in the bill itself, but the potential savings would depend on the number of affected individuals and the amount of benefits currently claimed.
+The bill is expected to reduce government spending on benefits by an unspecified amount.
+The exact financial impact will depend on the number of affected individuals and the level of benefits they currently receive.
+No specific figures are provided in the bill text.

 Groups Affected

-- UK citizens with EU/EEA spouses or dependants: The bill may affect their dependents' ability to claim certain benefits.
+- UK citizens with EU/EEA spouses or dependants: The eligibility of their spouses or dependants for certain benefits may be affected.

 Powered by nyModel